 Foxtel Now needs a steady 3Mb/s to operate effectively in SD, with 10Mb/s connections allowing HD quality.

-Stan offers an extensive and growing help service.
+Stan offers an extensive help service.
 The Stan Help Service is streamlined and easy to navigate.
 Every article offers links to helpful resources.
 Subscribers can submit written help requests and even files directly through the help interface.
 And support through Facebook is lightning-fast.
 As usual, lost passwords are easily recovered using an automated email system.

 The Netflix Help Centre offers subscribers quick links to frequently asked questions.
 These are alongside with a searchable library of helpful answers.
 Users can chat with an online representative, after about a one-minute wait.
 Customers can also call Netflix directly, with a one-minute wait time in most cases.
 Lost passwords are easily resolved, with subscribers getting email support in seconds.